-- Add a book review to Goodreads monthly or every two weeks.
+- Add a book review to Goodreads whenever you finish reading a new book.

 Note: Depending on your audience, you may not need to use all of the networks noted here and you may have to use Instagram, Snapchat, and Tumblr instead.

 Either hire a company to handle your blog tour or contact your colleagues and leaders in the publishing industry and ask if you can write guest posts during your book launch.

 When you upload your book to Kindle Direct Publishing, select the Kindle Select Program for the first three to twelve months and be sure to offer your book for free at least once.

 Consider joining Book Marketing Tools and use the website’s Ebook Submission Tool to send information about your free book promotion to the websites listed.